what is evapo and water evaporation?

 How Does Wind Speed Affect Evaporation?

 Think of it like people getting on a bus.
-When the bus is almost empty (low pressure), it is easy for them to find a seat and get on.
-However, when the bus is almost full (high pressure), it becomes much harder for additional passengers to board.
-Similarly, low atmospheric pressure creates more “space” for water molecules to escape into the air, promoting faster evaporation.
+When the bus is almost empty, it is easy to find a seat.
+But when the bus is almost full, it is much harder for new passengers to get on.

 Evaporation vs. Volatilization